Business English Vocabulary: Talking about the Future (+ Quiz)

 The app will certainly get more users after the redesign.

-It will probably take longer than expected.
+It will probably take longer than we initially thought.

 They’ll definitely want to discuss the results.